vinejs/vinejs.dev/content/docs/guides/introduction.md

 ### Who maintains VineJS?

-VineJS is an independent open-source project originally created by [Harminder Virk](http://twitter.com/amanvirk1) and maintained by the AdonisJS core team.
+VineJS is an independent open-source project initially created by [Harminder Virk](http://twitter.com/amanvirk1) and maintained by the AdonisJS core team.

 VineJS is an improved version of the existing AdonisJS validator codebase, released as a standalone library to work with any Node.js project.